Germany Awaits You

 Federalism & States’ Rights

-The U.S. practices federalism, where power is shared between the national government and 50 state governments.
-States have their own constitutions, governors, legislatures, and court systems, handling matters like education, transportation, and public safety.
+Germany practices federalism, where power is shared between the national government and 16 states (Bundesländer).
+States have their own constitutions, parliaments, governments, and courts.
+They manage education, policing, culture, and local infrastructure.

 Checks & Balances